eProsima/Micro-CDR/QUALITY.md

 [![Coverage](https://img.shields.io/jenkins/coverage/cobertura?jobUrl=http%3A%2F%2Fjenkins.eprosima.com%3A8080%2Fview%2FMicro%2520XRCE%2Fjob%2FMicro-CDR%2520Nightly%2520Master%2520Linux%2F)](http://jenkins.eprosima.com:8080/view/Micro%20XRCE/job/Micro-CDR%20Nightly%20Master%20Linux/)
 *eProsima Micro CDR* aims to provide a line coverage **above 90%**.
 *Micro CDR* code coverage policy comprises:
-1. All contributions to *Micro CDR* must increase (or at least keep) current line coverage.
+1. All contributions to *Micro CDR* must increase (or at least keep) the current line coverage.
    This is done to ensure that the **90%** line coverage goal is eventually met.
 1. Line coverage regressions are only permitted if properly justified and accepted by maintainers.
-1. If the CI system reports a coverage regression after a pull request has been merged, the maintainers must study the case and decide how to proceed, mostly reverting the changes and asking for a more thorough testing of the committed changes.
+1. If the CI system reports a coverage regression after a pull request has been merged, the maintainers must study the case and decide how to proceed, most often reverting the changes and asking for a more thorough testing of the committed changes.
 2. This policy is enforced through the [nightly Micro CDR CI job](http://jenkins.eprosima.com:8080/view/Micro%20XRCE/job/Micro-CDR%20Nightly%20Master%20Linux/).

-As stated in [CONTRIBUTING.md](CONTRIBUTING.md), developers and contributors are asked to run a line coverage assessment locally before submitting a PR.
+As stated in [CONTRIBUTING.md](CONTRIBUTING.md), developers and contributors are requested to run a line coverage assessment locally before submitting a PR.

 ### Performance [4.iv]

 **eProsima Micro CDR** does not provide performance tests.
 However, performance is indirectly tested by *eprosima Micro XRCE-DDS Client*.

-Any performance regression detected in *eprosima Micro XRCE-DDS Client* would be analyzed and, in case that it is related to **eProsima Micro CDR** or could be solved modifying this library, changes could be made to the library in order to revert the performance regression.
+Any performance regression detected in *eProsima Micro XRCE-DDS Client* would be analyz¡sed and, in case it is related to **eProsima Micro CDR** or could be solved by modifying this library, changes can be made to the library in order to revert the performance regression.

 ### Linters and Static Analysis [4.v]

 **eProsima Micro CDR** [code style](https://github.com/eProsima/cpp-style) is enforced using [*uncrustify*](https://github.com/uncrustify/uncrustify).
-Among the CI tests there are tests that ensures that every pull request is compliant with the code style.
+Among the CI tests, there are tests that ensure that every pull request is compliant with the code style.
 The latest pull request results can be seen [here](http://jenkins.eprosima.com:8080/job/Micro-CDR%20Manual%20Linux/lastBuild/).

 **eProsima Micro CDR** uses [Synopsis Coverity static code analysis](https://scan.coverity.com/projects/eprosima-micro-cdr).